-- NFS is supported with both DD Retention Lock Governance and Compliance. - CIFS is supported with both DD Retention Lock Governance and Compliance. - DD VTL is supported with DD Retention Lock Governance, but not with DD Retention Lock Compliance.

-Virtual tapes, here referred to as tapes, are represented as files on the file system.

-- When you create a storage pool, a collection of tapes that map to a directory on the file system, you are creating an MTree, unless you specifically select to create the older style directory pool (for backward compatibility).
+- NFS is supported with both DD Retention Lock Governance and Compliance. - CIFS is supported with both DD Retention Lock Governance and Compliance. - Automatic retention lock is supported on NFS and CIFS with both Retention Lock Governance and Compliance. - DD VTL is supported with DD Retention Lock Governance, but not with DD Retention Lock Compliance.
+Automatic retention lock is not supported on DD VTL.
+Virtual tapes, here referred to as tapes, are represented as files on the file system. - When you create a storage pool, a collection of tapes that map to a directory on the file system, you are creating an MTree, unless you specifically select to create the older style directory pool (for backward compatibility).
 You can also convert storage pools created prior to DD OS 5.3 to MTrees.
-These MTrees can be retention locked and replicated. - You can retention-lock one or more tapes using the vtl tape modify command, described in the Data Domain Operating System Command Reference Guide. - The mtree retention-lock revert path command can be used to revert the retention-locked state of tapes locked with the vtl tape modify command.
+These MTrees can be retention locked and replicated. - You can retention-lock one or more tapes using the vtl tape modify command, described in the Data Domain Operating System Command Reference Guide.
+The mtree retention-lock revert path command can be used to revert the retention-locked state of tapes that are locked with the vtl tape modify command.
 After the tape is unlocked, updates can be made to it.
-The unlocked state won't be visible via the DD System Manager or CLI until the DD VTL service is disabled then enabled; however, updates will be applied to the unlocked tape.
+The unlocked state will not be visible via the DD System Manager or CLI until the DD VTL service is disabled then enabled.
+However, updates are applied to the unlocked tape.
 This capability is only for the DD Retention Lock Governance Edition. - The retention time for tapes can be displayed using the vtl tape show command with the time-display retention argument. - You can retention-lock an individual tape using the DD System Manager. - DD Boost is supported with both DD Retention Lock Governance and Compliance.
+Automatic retention lock is not supported on DD Boost.

 If client-side scripts are used to retention-lock backup files or backup images, and if a backup application (Veritas NetBackup, for example) is also used on the system via DD Boost, be aware that the backup application may not share the context of the client-side scripts.
 Thus, when a backup application attempts to expire or delete files that were retention locked via the client-side scripts, space is not released on the Data Domain system.